 - Medical records and recent photos for each pet.
-You can store these on a flash drive if it is easier.
+You can store these on a flash drive if it’s easier.

 - A week’s worth of any medication your pets might need.

-- Paper towels, litter boxes, poop bags, garbage bags, or other supplies to clean up after your pets.
+- Paper towels, litter boxes, litter, garbage bags, or other supplies to clean up after your pets.